CLRX/CLRX-mirror/doc/AmdAbi.md

 * 36-38 dwords (32-bit binary) - global offset for each dimensions
 * 37-39 dwords (64-bit binary) - global offset for each dimensions

-Second const buffer (id=1) holds:

-arguments aligned to 4 dwords.
+Second const buffer (id=1) holds arguments aligned to 4 dwords.

+Global pointers holds vector offset (64-bit for 64-bit binary) to memory.
+Local pointers holds its offset in bytes (1 dword).

 ### Other data and resources